2DegreesInvesting/ds.reprex/02_do-dont/README.md

 ### Don’t take liberties with other people’s computers (who may run your code)

-Don’t clobber other people’s workspaces.
+Don’t trash other people’s workspaces.

 ``` r
 # Good: Restart R before you start (shift + ctrl/cmd + F10)